SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 3 Linear Classifiers.md

 A: min = 0, max = $\infty$ (if the score for the correct class is way less than the score for the incorrect class)

 Q3: If all the score were random, what loss would we expect?
-A: The expected score of the correct and incorrect class would be approximately the same, sothe the loss would be around $C-1$, where $C$ is the number of classes.
+A: The expected score of the correct and incorrect class would be approximately the same, so the the loss would be around $C-1$, where $C$ is the number of classes.
 (小技巧：This is a good debugging technique to see if the initializations are corrects)

 Q4: What would happen if the sum were over all classes?